jgooco/CMPE-126-Labs/lib/lab06/README.md

 `void swap_set(unsigned location_1_start, unsigned location_1_end, unsigned location_2_start, unsigned location_2_end)`: Swap the subset of nodes starting at position_1_start and ending at position_1_end with the nodes starting at position_2_start to position_2_end.
 These locations are **inclusive.**

+`doubly_linked_list doubly_linked_list::split(unsigned position)`: Split the doubly linked list at position, with position being the head of the second linked list.
+Truncate the original linked list and return the split off linked list.

 `void doubly_linked_list::insert(int input, unsigned int location = 0)`: This inserts a node *at* the location provided.
 Note that if you don't give it a location to insert the node, it will insert it at the beginning of the linked_list.

 `doubly_linked_list operator+(const doubly_linked_list &rhs) const`: Append the right doubly linked list to the right doubly linked list and return that new doubly linked list object.